Kasem67/read-repo/README.md

 # demo

-description this is a clothes store website made by kassem deeb.
+description this is a clothes store website made by kassem deeb...